josemedjr/Bike-Sales-Analysis-Excel-and-Power-BI/README.md

 I then create a line chart to explore the correlation between commute duration and motorcycle ownership.
 Finally, I use another line chart to examine how motorcycle ownership varies across different age brackets.

+Finally, I developed a dashboard to visually present the various charts I created.
+This dashboard features interactive sliders that allow users to filter the charts by Marital Status, Region, and Education, providing a dynamic way to analyze and explore the data.

 ## Power BI